KENW (TV)

 KENW (channel 3) is a PBS member television station in Portales, New Mexico, United States.
 Owned by the Eastern New Mexico University, it is sister to NPR member station KENW-FM (89.5 MHz).
-Both stations share studios at the KENW Broadcast Center on South Avenue at the campus; the TV station's transmitter is located along State Road 88 (east of Portales).
+Both stations share studios at the Duane Weldon Ryan Broadcast Center on South Avenue K at the campus and transmitter facilities along State Road 88 (east of Portales).